prenderj/variant_tutorial/README.md

 lines(exp,exp,col="red")
 dev.off()
 ```
-In the manhattan plot we have log transformed the p values so that small p values now have larger values on the plot i.e. the higher they are the more significant.
+In the Manhattan plot we have log transformed the p values so that small p values now have larger values on the plot i.e. the higher they are the more significant.
 Those above the p=5x10-8 significance threshold commonly used in GWAS are indicated in red.
 As can be seen a lot of sites are apparently significant.
 This though is how not to do a GWAS.
 As we have shown this data shows substantial population stratification that will likely be confounding these results.
 When performing GWAS you control for confounders by fitting what can be termed covariates.
 These are factors that you think may be important to control for when doing your analysis e.g. diet when looking at the genetics of body weight.
-Common confounders include sex, age, diet etc as well as population stratification.
+Common confounders include sex, age, diet etc. as well as population stratification.

 ##15.
 Association analysis with covariates
 Plink allows you to fit covariates when doing an association test.
-For example, to fit the pca results to correct for population stratification we can do:
+For example, to fit the PCA results to correct for population stratification we can do:
 ```
 plink --bfile plinkFormatted --covar plink.eigenvec --covar-number 1-20 --logistic sex hide-covar
 ```